Sonoran-Software/Sonoran-Store-Docs/safety-vests/README.md

 Give your characters a more practical, polished look with Sonoran Safety Vests.
 These EUP accessories are designed to fit naturally into public-safety, roadside, construction, event, and civilian roleplay outfits while moving with the player in-game.

 {% hint style="info" %}
-Sonoran Safety Vests are physics-enabled EUP items.
-The exact vMenu clothing category and slot range should be confirmed against the current product package before publishing the final screenshots.
+Sonoran Safety Vests are physics-enabled EUP items available in vMenu under **Player Appearance → Shirt and Accessory → 217**.
 {% endhint %}

 > **Screenshot placeholder — Hero image:** Add a wide promotional image showing a character wearing a Sonoran Safety Vest in-game.